BastiDood/spectro/README.md

 pnpm lint
 ```

+## Legal

+The Spectro project is licensed under the [GNU Affero General Public License v3.0](./LICENSE).
+However, some files (e.g., brand assets) are exceptions that have been licensed under different terms and limitations.
+See the [`COPYING.md`](./COPYING.md) file for more details.

 # Acknowledgements

 Spectro is dedicated to the hundreds of students at the Department of Computer Science, University of the Philippines - Diliman who rely on anonymous confessions for their daily dose of technical discourse, academic inquiries, heated rants, quick-witted quips, and other social opportunities.